-Own recognizance (OR) release allows a defendant to be released from custody without paying bail, so long as they agree to appear in court at their scheduled time.
-The judge ultimately decides whether OR release should be granted based on various factors such as the seriousness of the crime, prior criminal history, employment status, and ties to the community.
-Failing to appear in court if OR release is granted can lead to incarceration and other consequences.
-If OR release is not granted, the defendant would likely have to pay to get out of jail.
+Getting released on your own recognizance means that the defendant is released from custody without paying bail if they agree to appear in court at their scheduled time.
+The judge decides whether own recognizance (OR) release should be granted based on factors like the seriousness of the crime, criminal history, employment status, and ties to the community.

-What Is Your Own Recognizance Release?
+What It Means To Be Released on Your Own Recognizance

-A defendant may be held in custody while their criminal case is pending.
+If you’ve been researching “own recognizance meaning,” you should know that a defendant may be held in custody while their criminal case is pending.
 However, a judge may grant them pretrial release, allowing them to remain out of jail while they await trial.

 In Ohio, judges are to impose the least restrictive measures to ensure that the defendant returns to court for required hearings.
 In some cases, that means the judge sets a financial bail.
 In others, it may be that the defendant is released on their own recognizance (OR).